Genesis 17:1-27

 Vs. 15 Sarai is taken into the covenant as she is specifically mentioned as being the mother of the child of promise.
 Thirteen years and all that she did in the energy of the flesh to inherit what was hers already by faith.
 Why do we find it so difficult to simply trust the One who spoke and the worlds leaped into existence?

-Vs. 16 There is a mystery in this verse that is uncovered only when the read the NT.
+Vs. 16 There is a mystery in this verse that is uncovered only when the read the New Testament.
 We are told that God said to Abraham, “I will bless her and also give you a son by her; then I will bless her, and she shall be a mother of nations; kings of peoples shall be from her.”
 The mystery is that Sarah had only one child and from Isaac came only one nation, Israel.
 Yet clearly God prophetically proclaims that Sarah was to “be a mother of nations”, how is that possible?

-- Matt.
-1:1 We read, “The book of the genealogy of Jesus Christ, the Son of David, the Son of Abraham:” Abram looked to his son Isaac to be the fulfillment of the promise of God, from him there would come a nation which would be the instrument of blessing to all nations (12:3).
-Yet the truth is Isaac was not this child, he was week through the flesh, and the nation that sprang from him never has fulfilled becoming a blessing to all other nations.
-In Isa.
-49:6 the Lord says, “It is too small a thing that You should be My Servant To raise up the tribes of Jacob, And to restore the preserved ones of Israel; I will also give You as a light to the Gentiles, That You should be My salvation to the ends of the earth.”
 The nation thought that this was to be fulfilled when they would put all the nations under their feet, yet Isaiah wrote of this light being singular not the nation.
 The Psalmist declared in 8:4-6 “What is man that You are mindful of him, And the son of man that You visit him?
 For You have made him a little lower than the angels, And You have crowned him with glory and honor.
 You have made him to have dominion over the works of Your hands; You have put all things under his feet.”
 In Heb.
-2:9 the person the psalmist spoke about is revealed as we are told, “But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.”
+2:9 the person the psalmist spoke about is revealed as we are told, “But we see Jesus, who was made a little lower than .the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.”

-- In Eph.
+In Eph.
 1:20-22 we read, “He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
 And He put all things under His feet, and gave Him to be head over all things to the church”.
 Then in Gal.
 4:30-31 we are told that “the son of the bondwoman shall not be heir with the son of the freewoman.
 So then, brethren, we are not children of the bondwoman but of the free.”

-The mystery of this verse is understood only in light of the incarnation of the only Son of God the divine son of Abraham and Sarah.
+The mystery of this verse is understood only in light of the incarnation of the only Son of God, the divine son of Abraham and Sarah.
 That means you and I are mentioned right here in the Bible!
 Paul said in Gal.
 3:7-9 “Therefore know that only those who are of faith are sons of Abraham.
 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, “In you all the nations shall be blessed.
-So then those who are of faith are blessed with believing Abraham.”
+So then those who are of faith are blessed with believing in Abraham.”

 Vs. 17 Abraham’s response is to laugh, not of unbelief, but rather of joy.
 What God had just told him was so incredible all he could do was respond with joyous laughter.
-He was so overwhelmed at God’s goodness towards him that he worship Him with joyous laughter.
+He was so overwhelmed at God’s goodness towards him that he worshiped Him with joyous laughter.
 While Abraham is still on his face before the Lord he begins to ponder the truth that God has just revealed and tries to comprehend with his mind what his heart had already rejoiced in.
 We will never be able in this body to comprehend the “HOW’S” of God’s grace!

 Vs. 18 Abraham asks that Ishmael might also live in God’s favor.
 This is not a plea for a substitute for what God has just spoken but rather a plea of a father that loves his son.
-He recognized that God’s promise bypassed Ishmael and desires that God would direct him into a life of communion as well.
+He recognized that God’s promise bypassed Ishmael and desired that God would direct him into a life of communion as well.

-Vs. 19 The response rendered “NO” is actually “most assuredly” by which the Lord goes on to confirm the fact that they will give birth to the child of promise, as verse 20 confirms.
+Vs. 19 The response rendered “NO,” is actually “most assuredly” by which the Lord goes on to confirm the fact that they will give birth to the child of promise, as verse 20 confirms.
 Four things are mentioned in this verse that confirms Isaac as the child to whom the godly line will come:

-- “Sarah your wife shall bear you a son”: The child would be of faith and not the energy of the flesh.
+“Sarah your wife shall bear you a son”: The child would be of faith and not the energy of the flesh.

-- “You shall call his name Isaac”: His name will be “he laughs or laughter” which is what is always produced in the hearts of those who enter into by faith the covenant of grace.
+“You shall call his name Isaac”: His name will be “he laughs or laughter” which is what is always produced in the hearts of those who enter into by faith the covenant of grace.
 It’s what is behind the words of Jesus in Matt.
 5:2-12 “oh how happy”, laughter!

-- “I will establish My covenant with him for an everlasting covenant”: The fact that the covenant with him was to be everlasting meant that as to Abraham and Sarah that their son would be the heir of the promise.
+“I will establish My covenant with him for an everlasting covenant”: The fact that the covenant with him was to be everlasting meant that as to Abraham and Sarah that their son would be the heir of the promise.

-- “With his descendants after him”: The use of these words “descendants” is connected to God’s promises to Abraham over 10 times starting in chapter 12.
+“With his descendants after him”: The use of these words “descendants” is connected to God’s promises to Abraham over 10 times starting in chapter 12.
 Abram was assured that the blessing of this child was the same blessing spoken to him 25 years earlier.

 Vs. 20 God heard a father’s heart for a son who would not inherit the promises intended by faith.
 God’s fourfold blessing upon Ishmael won’t be because he deserves it or earns it.
-No it bestowed based upon grace and only by receiving it this way will it be enjoyed.
+No it is bestowed based upon grace and only by receiving it this way will it be enjoyed.

 - God affirms that He will make him fruitful.